core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

       In particular, the Countersign_structure contains the context text string "CounterSignature0", the external_aad as defined in {{sec-cose-object-ext-aad}} of this document, and the ciphertext of the COSE object as payload.

    - If the signature verification fails, the server SHALL stop processing the request, SHALL NOT update the Replay Window, and MAY respond with a 4.00 (Bad Request) response.
-The server MAY set an Outer Max-Age option with value zero.
-The diagnostic payload MAY contain a string, which, if present, MUST be "Decryption failed" as if the decryption had failed.
+Such a response MAY include an Outer Max-Age option with value zero, and its diagnostic payload MAY contain a string, which, if present, MUST be "Decryption failed" as if the decryption of the COSE object had failed.

    - When decrypting the COSE object using the Recipient Key, the Group Encryption Algorithm from the Common Context MUST be used.